-Class Withdrawal (8520A)
+Class Withdrawal

-The responsibility for withdrawing from a class rests with the student.
+The responsibility for withdrawing from a class rest with the student.
 The student must abide by the following provisions:

 - 1. Contact a member of the advisement staff to initiate a drop from class. - 2.
 After the first day of instruction, the student must take the withdrawal slip, obtain the counselor's/instructor's initials, and deliver this form to the Admissions and Advisement Office in order to be officially withdrawn from a class. - 3.
-The date of withdrawal will be the date the form is received by the Advisor. - 4.
+If a student receives financial aid, it is highly recommended that the student meets with the Financial Aid department. - 4.
+The date of withdrawal will be the date the form is received by the Advisor. - 5.
 Not attending class does not constitute a withdrawal from class.
-Failure to officially withdraw by the academic penalty date will result in a failing grade for the semester. - 5.
+Failure to officially withdraw by the academic penalty date will result in a failing grade for the semester. - 6.
 Failure to officially withdraw by the financial penalty date will result in financial penalties.
 This differs from the academic penalty date and the financial aid date.